astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-10.md

 * Anyone can be deceitful.
 Nick: I've tried, I'm pretty bad at it.
 * Melody says she was told to befriend Lance Hopper.
 Why is she better friends with Emily?
 * Nick: why did sports club think Lance be a good friend for you?
+* Nick explains his messed up view about Dallas as friendship emissary: "he doesn't wanna be my friend because he's normal, but he was nice enough to point me at people who might be my friends after all."
 * LH: Dallas is probably just busy, being on student council.
 He probably doesn't like you Nick - uh, he probably doesn't dislike you.
 He's probably just busy.
 Nick: my mom's busy, I get that.
 * Melody looks weird.
 How do you know what Dallas thinks?
 * Everyone likes Nick.
 Except people at a party.
 But that's really nice of you to say.